nateynateynate/project-website/_posts/2023-08-29-what-in-the-ml-is-going-on-around-here.md

 ## Side Quest: The Settings API

 I started [here](https://opensearch.org/docs/latest/api-reference/cluster-api/cluster-settings/) at the cluster settings documentation, which got me the general syntax of the call.
 Now I just needed the setting names.
-I embarrassingly had to google "opensearch ml cluster settings" to find the actual setting names ([they're here](https://opensearch.org/docs/latest/ml-commons-plugin/cluster-settings/)).
+I wasn't quite sure where to start my search for the names.
+I googled "opensearch ml cluster settings" to find the actual setting names ([they're here](https://opensearch.org/docs/latest/ml-commons-plugin/cluster-settings/)).
 I eventually was able to cobble together this call.

 ```json
 # I want to be able to register a model via url as well as perform ML tasks